relikd/lektor-recipes/README.md

 3. The preferred __image size__ is `800x600`.
 Please scale all images down to save bandwidth.
 Try to keep an aspect ratio of 4:3 for the first image, or it will be cropped on the recipe overview page!
 All other images will be shown unmodified in whatever aspect ratio is provided (individual recipe page)

-4. __AppCache__ is disabled during development.
-However, you can pass `-f ENABLE_APPCACHE` to any `lektor` command to enable it.
-The makefile does this by default for the `build` target.

 Also, see [Lektor docs](https://www.getlektor.com/docs/) and [jinja2 template](https://jinja.palletsprojects.com/en/2.10.x/templates/) documentation.